A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Discussion and Conclusion

+This work will have important implications on the practice of medical histology and oncology, drug development at the bench, health equity, and medical ethics.
 The SSIM-guided cGAN algorithm we have developed is capable of recapitulating novel protein markers in large multiplexed histologies that were not experimentally included in the IHC.
 This method of stain-to-stain translation has been suggested in a previous study \cite{bao2021random,bouteldja2021improving,salehi2020pix2pix,ghahremani2021deepliif} but we demonstrate that using CODEX/Phenocyler data of up to 29 multiplexed protein channels results in medically relevant loss and photo-accurate images.
-We confirm the ability for our cGAN to generate accurate protein stains through low pixel variance in predicted DAPI channels of HuBMAP and cancer data samples.
+We confirm the ability of our cGAN to generate accurate protein stains through low pixel variance in predicted DAPI channels of HuBMAP and cancer data samples.

 Applying stain-to-stain translation to pathological tissues presents a barrier against wide adoption of the practice because of organ and disease specific cross segmentation loss \cite{mahmood2018deep}.
 We address this problem by demonstrating how cluster specific markers can improve loss on multichannel predictions.
 Increased loss at higher cluster involvement suggests that feature bias may affect generation accuracy on specific markers.